-This guide will walk through a basic first time setup of Wave Link on Windows 10.
+This guide will walk through a basic first-time setup of Wave Link on Windows.

 Sections:

-2) Once the download is finished, install Wave Link
+3) Once the download is finished, install Wave Link.

-3) After the Wave Link installation is finished, connect your Wave:1 or Wave:3 microphone to the PC
+4) After the Wave Link installation is finished, connect your Wave microphone to the PC.

 The Wave:1 or Wave:3 microphone is automatically added as an input to Wave Link.
 It is required for Wave Link to work.